Steps have been taken to create the Sun Ship Historical Society. We will keep you updated as the process goes forward.

 03/28/2010

-Our Ro/Ro the 'El Farro' has made her first visit to the Philadelphia Tioga Marine Terminal on 4/18/2010.
+Our Ro/Ro the 'El Faro' has made her first visit to the Philadelphia Tioga Marine Terminal on 4/18/2010.
 Both Hank Shaefer and John Curdy were kind enough to get pictures of her in the C&D Canal (H.Shaefer) and Pennsville, NJ and Harrah's (John Curdy).
 In a short while, will be placing a new posting on the site under 'Trailerships with a ship's history and additional pic's or her transit thru the canal and on the Delaware River.
 Our additonal thanks to John Glandfield and Dave Boone for the initial heads-up and Vince Corry Port Captain, Interocean American Shipping Group.for putting us in contact with Capt.
 Earl Loftfield of the 'El Farro'.
 (If additional information or corrections, please email me at address on 'home page', Dave K.

+Courtesy of: John Curdy.
 (Sun Ship's old home!)
+Courtesy: John Curdy

 04/18/2010